cwebster61083/vagrant-bolt-testing/README.md

 Usage
 -----

 Before using this repo, please ensure you have Bolt 1.0+, Vagrant 2.2.0+, and vagrant-bolt installed.
+This currently uses [vagrant-hosts](https://github.com/oscar-stack/vagrant-hosts), so please have that installed as well.

 To use this repo run the following commands.